Those first three months with a newborn can be rough, but researchers say sleep deprivation is an issue with parents for years.

 Sleep was more affected among first-time parents than among parents with more than one child.

-“Each adult should be getting between seven and nine hours of quality sleep per night,” Bill Fish, a certified sleep science coach and co-founder of the website tuck.com, told Healthline.
+“Each adult should be getting between seven and nine hours of quality sleep per night,” Bill Fish, a certified sleep science coach, told Healthline.
 “The problem is that a newborn isn’t quite aware of those recommendations.”

 The findings were based on interviews of 4,659 parents who had a child between 2008 and 2015.